National Zoological Park (United States): History

 The zoo first started as the National Museum's Department of Living Animals in 1886.
 By an act of Congress on March 2, 1889, for "the advancement of science and the instruction and recreation of the people", the National Zoo was created.
 In 1890, it became a part of the Smithsonian Institution.
 Three well-known individuals drew up plans for the zoo: Samuel Langley, third Secretary of the Smithsonian; William Temple Hornaday, noted conservationist and head of the Smithsonian's vertebrate division; and Frederick Law Olmsted, the premier landscape architect of his day.
 William T. Hornaday was the park's first director and curator of all 185 animals when the park was first opened and took office on May 6, 1889.
 Together, they designed a new zoo to exhibit animals for the public and to serve as a refuge for wildlife, such as bison and beaver, which were rapidly vanishing from North America.
+For the first several decades, however, the zoo was managed closely by anthropologist Dr. Frank Baker, who navigated the zoo through many challenges and enlisted the zoo in many cultural projects.
+For a thorough history of the zoo from the 1880s to 1920s, see Daniel Vandersommers's 2023 book Entangled Encounters at the National Zoo.

 For the first 50 years, the National Zoo, like most zoos around the world, focused on exhibiting one or two representative exotic animal species.
 The number of many species in the wild began to decline drastically because of human activities.
 In 1899, the Kansas frontiersman Charles "Buffalo" Jones captured a bighorn sheep for the zoo.
 The fate of animals and plants became a pressing concern.
 Many of these species were favorite zoo animals, such as elephants and tigers; hence the staff began to concentrate on the long-term management and conservation of entire species.

 Several exotic animals were donated by former US presidents; often they were acquired as gifts from foreign dignitaries.
 Notable among them are Billy the pygmy hippopotamus who is the common ancestor to almost all pygmy hippos in American zoos and Rebecca the raccoon, one of many exotic presidential pets of Calvin Coolidge and First Lady Grace.